margotrud/shopping_assistant/README.md

 Given text like _“I love bright red but I hate purple”_,
 the extractor identifies positive and negative color tones and resolves them to RGB.

+This project was also an opportunity to explore Natural Language Processing - a domain I wanted to understand more deeply beyond classical data science.
+I built it as a self-learning challenge to strenghten my skills in text parsing, linguistic logic, and LLM-based reasoning.
 ---

 ## 🚀 Quick Start